yakufl/yakufl.github.io/_pages/teaching.md

 title: "Teaching"
 author_profile: true
 ---
+My teaching philosophy can be most simply expressed in two parts.
+First, within the classroom my goal is to instill knowledge and curiosity about the course content within each of my students.
+This involves not only ensuring that core content is understood, but also creating a genuine passion to extend and connect material to a broader context.
+Second, I believe effective teaching often moves beyond instruction of individual courses and into a mentorship role.
+My mentors, both academic and professional, were instrumental in achieving my success.
+This has led me to understand that teaching outside the classroom is just as important as inside the classroom.

 I teach undergraduate course on economic development that focuses on the economics of developing countries in a comparative perspective to economic conditions in developed countries.
 I also teach both introductory